-- Meredith P. Jackson, D.B.A. in Accounting-Adjunct Instructor in Accounting - Angeliki Javarinis, M.B.A. in Business Administration with Accounting Forensics and Fraud Concentration, M.B.A. in Business Administration with Healthcare Management Concentration, CM-Adjunct Instructor in Business
+Duogna N. Jonkins, M.B.A. in Business Administration, M.A.G. in Accounting, CP. - Queena N. Jenkins, M.B.A. in Business Administration, M.Acc. in Accounting, CPA-Adjunct Instructor in Accounting - Carolyn Ann Koepke, M.B.A. in Management-Adjunct Instructor in Business

-- Queena N. Jenkins, M.B.A. in Business Administration, M.Acc. in Accounting, CPA- Adjunct Instructor in Accounting - Carolyn Ann Koepke, M.B.A. in Management-Adjunct Instructor in Business - Mimi Lewis, M.Ed. in Educational Leadership, Ed.D. in Post-Secondary and Higher Education-Adjunct Instructor in Leadership and Management - Eleanor Marschke, D.B.A. in Business Administration with a Specialization in Human Resource Management, SHRM-CP, Six Sigma Yellow Belt-Adjunct Instructor in Business and Human Resource Management - Darrell L. McNeil, M.B.A. in Business Administration, Master of Family and Financial Counseling candidate; licensed by the Georgia Department of Insurance as a Resident Agent for Accident and Sickness, Casualty, Life, and Property-Adjunct Instructor in Insurance - Carol D. Minor, M.B.A. in Business Administration with Specialization in Human Resource Management-Adjunct Instructor in Business - Lam D. Nguyen, D.Mgt. in Management-Adjunct Instructor in Business and Management - Sam Nwosu, Ph.D. in Organization and Management with a Specialization in e-Business-Adjunct Instructor in Business - Carla Patton, M.B.A. in Business Administration-Adjunct Instructor in Business

-Veronica Paz, D.B.A. in Business Administration with a Concentration in Accounting, CPA, CITP, CFF, CGMA-Adjunct Instructor in Accounting

-- Christopher Peak, D.B.A. in Business Administration with Concentration in Accounting-Adjunct Instructor in Accounting - David A. Peiffer, Juris Doctor-Adjunct Instructor in Business Law and Ethics - Philipp Alexander Rauschnabel, Ph.D. in Business Administration with Concentration in Marketing-Adjunct Instructor in Marketing - Daniel J. Roberts, Ed.D. in Organizational Leadership-Adjunct Instructor in Business and Leadership - Cheryl N. Ross, Ed.D. in Interdisciplinary Leadership-Adjunct Instructor in Leadership and Management - Ryan T. Sauers, M.S. in Organizational Leadership; Ph.D. candidate in Organizational Leadership-Adjunct Instructor in Business and Leadership - Kimberly Schave, M.A. in Religion, Ph.D. candidate in Organizational Leadership, CPA-Adjunct Instructor in Organizational Leadership - Ashia R. Sims, M.B.A. in Business Administration-Adjunct Instructor in Social Media Marketing - Larry Singh, D.B.A. in International Business-Adjunct Instructor in Business - E. Denise R. Smith, Doctorate in Healthcare Administration and Policy, CPA-Adjunct Instructor in Accounting.
-Finance, and Healthcare Administration - Greg Steely, Doctor of Strategic Leadership-Adjunct Instructor in Organizational Leadership - S. Adam Stovall, Master of Accounting-Adjunct Instructor in Accounting - Yolanda Strayhorn, M.S. in Library and Information Studies-Adjunct Instructor in Management Information Systems - Jason B. Thompson, J.D. in Jurisprudence-Adjunct Instructor in Criminal Justice and Business Law
+- Eleanor Marschke, D.B.A. in Business Administration with a Specialization in Human Resource Management, SHRM-CP, Six Sigma Yellow Belt-Adjunct Instructor in Business and Human Resource Management - Darrell L. McNeil, M.B.A. in Business Administration, Master of Family and Financial Counseling candidate; licensed by the Georgia Department of Insurance as a Resident Agent for Accident and Sickness, Casualty, Life, and Property-Adjunct Instructor in Insurance - Lam D. Nguyen, D.Mgt. in Management-Adjunct Instructor in Business and Management - Sam Nwosu, Ph.D. in Organization and Management with a Specialization in e-Business-Adjunct Instructor in Business - Thomas S. Parrott, D.Min. in Counseling, M.Acc. in Management and Forensic Accounting, LPC, CPA, CMA, CPIM-Adjunct Instructor in Counseling, Accounting, and Finance - Carla Patton, M.B.A. in Business Administration-Adjunct Instructor in Business Veronica Paz, D.B.A. in Business Administration with a Concentration in Accounting, CPA, CITP, CFF, CGMA-Adjunct Instructor in Accounting - Christopher Peak, D.B.A. in Business Administration with Concentration in Accounting-Adjunct Instructor in Accounting - David A. Peiffer, Juris Doctor-Adjunct Instructor in Business Law and Ethics - Philipp Alexander Rauschnabel, Ph.D. in Business Administration with Concentration in Marketing-Adjunct Instructor in Marketing - Cheryl N. Ross, Ed.D. in Interdisciplinary Leadership-Adjunct Instructor in Leadership and Management - Ira Royal, M.B.A. in Corporate Finance and Business-Adjunct Instructor in Business Kimberly Schave, M.A. in Religion, Ph.D. candidate in Organizational Leadership, CPA-Adjunct Instructor in Organizational Leadership - Ashia R. Sims, M.B.A. in Business Administration-Adjunct Instructor in Social Media Marketing - Larry Singh, D.B.A. in International Business-Adjunct Instructor in Business - E. Denise R. Smith, Doctorate in Healthcare Administration and Policy, CPA-Adjunct Instructor in Accounting.
+Finance, and Healthcare Administration - Greg Steely, Doctor of Strategic Leadership-Adjunct Instructor in Organizational Leadership - Yolanda Strayhorn, M.S. in Library and Information Studies-Adjunct Instructor in Management Information Systems - Debra Touhey, M.S. in Accountancy, D.B.A. with Concentration in Finance, CFE-Adjunct Instructor in Accounting and Finance - Sheila Toppin, D.P.A. in Public Administration-Adjunct Instructor in Public Administration - Christy Turner, M.B.A. in Business-Adjunct Instructor in Business - Daisy Valentin, M.B.A. in Business Administration with Specialization in Accounting, D.B.A. in Business Administration with Concentration in Accounting candidate-Adjunct Instructor in Accounting and Finance - James B. Vernon, M.B.A. in Business; Ed.D. in Leadership-Adjunct Instructor in Business and Leadership

-- Debra Touhey, M.S. in Accountancy, D.B.A. with Concentration in Finance, CFE- Adjunct Instructor in Accounting and Finance - Christy Turner, M.B.A. in Business-Adjunct Instructor in Business - Daisy Valentin, M.B.A. in Business Administration with Specialization in Accounting, D.B.A. in Business Administration with Concentration in Accounting candidate- Adjunct Instructor in Accounting and Finance - James B. Vernon, M.B.A. in Business; Ed.D. in Leadership-Adjunct Instructor in Business and Leadership - Aubury R. Webb, Sr., D.B.A. in Business Administration with Concentration in International Business-Adjunct Instructor in Business - Natasha Webster, M.S. in Healthcare Administration, Ph.D. candidate in Organizational Leadership with a Concentration in Education-Adjunct Instructor in Healthcare Administration - Michael J. Weiss, M.A. in Organizational Leadership, M.A. in Global Leadership- Adjunct Instructor in Organizational Leadership - Helen L. White, M.B.A. in Business Administration with Concentration in Human Resources, M.Acc. in Accountancy, Ph.D. in Business Administration with Concentration in Management-Adjunct Instructor in Accounting - Stacey Dean Williams, M.B.A. in Business Administration, LSSGB-Adjunct Instructor in Business and Leadership - Kathryn A. Yancey, Master of Professional Accountancy in Public Accounting, CPA- Adjunct Instructor in Accounting - Christopher R. Zapalski, Doctor of Law, D.B.A. in Business Administration candidate, M.B.A. in Business Administration, Master of Accounting, M.P.A. in Public Administration, Master of Information Systems Management, Master of Human Resource Management, M.S. in Criminal-Adjunct Instructor in Business and Business Law
+- Aubury R. Webb, Sr., D.B.A. in Business Administration with Concentration in International Business-Adjunct Instructor in Business - Natasha Webster, M.S. in Healthcare Administration, Ph.D. candidate in Organizational Leadership with a Concentration in Education-Adjunct Instructor in Healthcare Administration - Helen L. White, M.B.A. in Business Administration with Concentration in Human Resources, M.Acc. in Accountancy, Ph.D. in Business Administration with Concentration in Management-Adjunct Instructor in Accounting - Stacey Dean Williams, M.B.A. in Business Administration, LSSGB-Adjunct Instructor in Business and Leadership - Christopher R. Zapalski, Doctor of Law, D.B.A. in Business Administration candidate, M.B.A. in Business Administration, Master of Accounting, M.P.A. in Public Administration, Master of Information Systems Management, Master of Human Resource Management, M.S. in Criminal-Adjunct Instructor in Business and Business Law